Discover superb wines, dine in alfresco cafes and explore a coastline and hinterland of farms and wilderness on the way to Kangaroo Island.

 Explore the mouth of the Murray River at Goolwa

 Discover Goolwa, gateway to the Murray River (Australia's longest) and the internationally renowned wetlands of the Coorong National Park.
-Take a boat tour to explore the mouth of the Murray River, admire the Coorong wetlands and birdlife, walk over the sand dunes to the sea, and learn about local Aboriginal culture.
-Or Canoe the Coorong to see birdlife up close, explore the wetlands and enjoy a bush tucker walk over the dunes.
+Take a boat tour to explore the mouth of the Murray River, admire the Coorong wetlands, learn about local Aboriginal culture, and Canoe the Coorong to see birdlife up close.
 Ride the 30 minute cockle train along the oldest steel-railed railway in Australia between Goolwa, Port Elliot and Victor Harbor.
 Bring your rental bike on board to ride back along the coastal trail.
 Go for a swim at pretty Horseshoe Bay in Port Elliot, where there is also a terrific bookstore, boutiques, and a bakery, plus the excellent Hotel Elliot and Flying Fish restaurant.

 Discover Australia's aquatic animals from Victor Harbor

 Hop aboard with The Big Duck Boat Tours to see New Zealand fur seals, Australian sea lions, common and bottlenose dolphins and lots of sea birds year round, as well as southern right and humpback whales during the winter months.
 Take the double-decker, horse-drawn tram (the only one in Australia) to Granite Island.
-Families will love the Kaiki Walk, a 1.9 kilometre (.5 mile) loop that circles the island.
+Families will love the Kaiki Walk, a 1.9-kilometre (.5-mile) loop that circles the island.
 Spot birds, dolphins and more along the way.
-For something completely different, visit Encounter Coast Spirits on a working farm near Victor Harbor, where you can taste gins, vodka and brandy liqueurs enriched with local botanicals.
+For something completely different, visit Encounter Coast Spirits on a working farm near Victor Harbor, where you can taste gin, vodka and brandy liqueurs enriched with local botanicals.
 You can also buy jams, chutneys and vinegars.

 Go off road with a local to encounter wildlife and wilderness